MicroEJ/docs/KernelDeveloperGuide/featuresCommunication.rst

 Communication between Features
 ==============================

-Features can communicate together through the use of shared interfaces.
+Features can communicate together through the use of Shared Interfaces.
 This mechanism is described in :ref:`chapter.shared.interfaces` section.

 .. _kernel_type_converter: